Also known as: scapular retractions, scapular pulls, scap pull-ups, dead hang scapular pulls, hanging scapular pulls

 What is Hanging retractive scapula raises?

-Hanging retractive scapula raises are an easy calisthenics move where you hang from a pull-up bar and actively depress and retract the scapulae with straight arms.
-It primarily targets the back, especially scapular stabilizers, and helps build shoulder stability and posture.
+Hanging retractive scapula raises are an easy pull exercise where you hang from a bar and actively retract the scapula to strengthen the upper back.
+It primarily targets scapular stabilizers and upper-back muscles, improving posture, shoulder stability and scapular mobility for beginners.

 How to Do Hanging retractive scapula raises